Why Should I Do Research?

 - Earning academic credit, scholarships, stipends, and/or awards for having conducted research.

-Undergraduate students are currently working on numerous and diverse projects; please review the 2014 Showcase program to learn more about these projects.
+Undergraduate students are currently working on numerous and diverse projects; please review the Showcase programs to learn more about these projects.
 If you have any questions about the benefits of engaging in undergraduate research, feel free to contact OUR or a Student Undergraduate Research Council member.